 Some folks say that salads are boring.
 Some say that they never taste fresh.
 Some say they don’t know how to make one.

-A good salad is based on fresh ingredients and toppings you enjoy.
+A good salad is based on fresh ingredients and salad toppings you enjoy.
 It’s not soggy or boring.
 It’s not dry; neither is it drenched in dressing.
 It’s crisp and cold and packed with flavor.

 A good salad leaves you wanting to eat salad again.